Priestly-flutter/LIKE-MINDS/README.md

     -It will take the structure of youtube for the course section -Users will be able to host courses(upload courses) -Courses will be serparated into master adn free course

+//API call will be done for the followoing sites

+->1688.com

+//